fxzh007/wangEditor-anxin/docs/contribution-EN.md

 ## Thanks

 We greatly appreciate your contributions, big or small.
-Your efforts help us build a better `wangEditor-next`.
+Your efforts help us build a better `wangeditor-ax`.